timothymeyers/NoOpsAccelerator/src/bicep/overlays/management-services/iaas-dns-forwarders/readme.md

 ## Overview

-This add-on module adds
+This overlay module deploys a premium Azure Container Registry suitable for hosting docker containers.
+The registry will be deployed to the Hub/Spoke shared services resource group using default naming unless alternative values are provided at run time.

+Read on to understand what this example does, and when you're ready, collect all of the pre-requisites, then deploy the example.

-## Deploy Microsoft Service Health Alerts
+## Deploy Azure Container Registry

-The docs on Microsoft Service Health Alerts: <https://docs.microsoft.com/en-us/azure/service-health/overview>

-[Service health notifications](https://docs.microsoft.com/azure/service-health/service-health-notifications-properties) are published by Azure, and contain information about the resources under your subscription.
-Service health notifications can be informational or actionable, depending on the category.

-Our examples configure service health alerts for `Security` and `Incident`.
-However, these categories can be customized based on your need.
-Please review the possible options in [Azure Docs](https://docs.microsoft.com/azure/service-health/service-health-notifications-properties#details-on-service-health-level-information).
+The docs on Azure Container Registry: <https://docs.microsoft.com/en-us/azure/container-registry/>.
+This sample shows how to deploy using Bicep and utilizes the shared file variable pattern to support the deployment.
+By default, this template will deploy resources into standard default Hub/Spoke subscriptions and resource groups.

+The subscription and resource group can be changed by providing the resource group name (Param: targetResourceGroup) and ensuring that the Azure context is set the proper subscription.

 ## Pre-requisites

-* A Mission LZ deployment (a deployment of mlz.bicep)
+* A hub/spoke LZ deployment (a deployment of deploy.bicep)

 See below for information on how to use the appropriate deployment parameters for use with this overlay:

 Deployment Output Name | Description
 -----------------------| -----------
-parTargetResourceGroupName | The resource group that contains the Hub Virtual Network and deploy the virtual machines into
+contRegistryName | The name of the Container Registry.
+If not specified, the name will default to the MLZ default naming pattern.
+parTargetResourceGroupName | The name of the resource group where the App Service Plan will be deployed.
+If not specified, the resource group name will default to the shared services resource group name and subscription.

-## Deploy the Service
+## Deploy the Overlay

+Connect to the appropriate Azure Environment and set appropriate context, see getting started with Azure PowerShell for help if needed.
+The commands below assume you are deploying in Azure Commercial and show the entire process from deploying Hub/Spoke and then adding an Azure App Service Plan post-deployment.

-Once you have the Mission LZ output values, you can pass those in as parameters to this deployment.
+Once you have the hub/spoke output values, you can pass those in as parameters to this deployment.

 For example, deploying using the `az deployment group create` command in the Azure CLI: